YordanGeorgiev/qto/doc/md/devops_guide.md

 ### 1.3.
 It should just work
-Any instance of the issue-tracker should simply work as promised.
+Any instance of the qto should simply work as promised.
 No less no more.
 Any instance is the combination of code, configurations, binaries in the System and data - that is the instance you are using should just work for the set of functionalities promised.